supabase/dbdev/docs/index.md

 If you want to publish your own TLE, you will need the dbdev CLI.
 Follow its [installation instructions](cli.md#installation) to get started.

 If you want to install an extension from the registry, you will need the SQL dbdev client.
 Follow its [installation instructions](https://database.dev/installer) to enable it in your database.

+!!! warning

+    Restoring a logical backup of a database with a TLE installed can fail.
+For this reason, dbdev should only be used with databases with physical backups enabled.